 Getting to the level of the scholarship interview is a huge accomplishment.
 The board, on the other hand, would like you to disclose your attitude toward failure.
 Before you respond, do some research on what the university expects from new students.
 Avoid lying at all costs.

-Example: Failure, in my opinion, is defined as a circumstance in which a student fails to achieve the school’s or instructors’ expectations.
-I also feel that failure occurs when a student fails to provide value to themselves or the school where he or she is enroll.
+Example: Failure, in my opinion, is define as a circumstance in which a student fails to achieve the school’s or instructors’ expectations.
+I also feel that failure occurs when a student fails to provide value to themselves or the school where he or she enroll.

 19. How do you set academic and professional objectives?